CaesarXInsanium/StructureInterpretationNotes/Notes/Concurrency.md

 are processes waiting to get access to a resource associated with the mutex then it tests and tests again and again until it finds the right time to acquire it as soon as it is unlocked.

+> However this can move the race conditions to mutex objects themselves without
+> special hardware support.

 Operations on mutexes must be done *atomically* to ensure that race conditions do not occur on mutexes themselves.
 In single core CPUs.
 Mutexes work wonders, the